Synthetic Blips: Generalizing Synthetic Controls for Dynamic Treatment Effects: Conclusion

 \section{Conclusion}

-In this work, we formulate a causal framework for linear dynamical systems, a popular model in across many fields to study dynamics.
+In this work, we formulate a causal framework for dynamic treatment effects under unobserved confounding using panel data.
 We propose a latent factor model, which admits linear time-varying and time-invariant dynamical systems as special cases.
 Depending on the structure placed on this factor model, we quantify the trade-off on the sample complexity and the level of adaptivity allowed in the intervention policy, for estimating counterfactual mean outcomes.
+The estimated counterfactual outcomes are useful in estimating the impact of particular treatment schedule relative to another, as well as the optimal rules of allocating treatment schedules.
+We showcase this usefulness in the context of government's financial support.
 We hope this work spurs further research connecting the growing fields of synthetic controls and panel data methods with dynamic treatment models studied in econometrics, and potentially sequential learning methods such as reinforcement learning studied in computer science.